 Atari has published over 400 games across all platforms.

 Atari’s Greatest Hits was the #1 mobile phone app in the Apple App Store in 2011.

 The world record High Score for Asteroids is 41,338,740.
 Battle Zone comes in second at 23,000,000 even!

 The Art of Atari

-Those can’t-miss titles on Atari game cartridges were often in either Bauhaus or Harry Fat typefaces (Bauhaus comes already installed on most Windows operating systems today) and the colourful, intricate art pulled from the styles used in popular concert posters of the ’60s and ’70s.
+Those can’t-miss titles on Atari game cartridges were often in either Bauhaus or Harry Fat typefaces (Bauhaus comes already installed on most Windows operating systems today) and the colourful, intricate art pulled from the styles used in popular concert posters of the 1960s and ’70s.
 Under the direction of designer George Opperman who designed the Atari logo, artists were paid well for the time and encouraged to reach to the skies in terms of design and materials.
-Some of the firm’s most memorable games have endured in gamer memories by cabinet designers Barney Huang, George Faraco and Ken Hata, and illustrators:
+Some of the firm’s most memorable games which have endured in gamer memories were brought to life by cabinet designers Barney Huang, George Faraco and Ken Hata, and illustrators:

 Cliff Spohn- Air-Sea Battle, Backgammon, Basketball, Bowling, Brain Games, Breakout, Championship Soccer, Codebreaker, Combat Football, Home Run, Human Cannonball, Indy 500, Miniature Golf, Starship, Super Breakout, Surround, Video Chess, Video Olympics, Wizard